skjolber/xml-log-filter/README.md

 ## Performance
 The processors within this project are considerably faster than stock processors.
 This is expected as parser/serializer features have been traded for performance.

-Depending on the implementation, throughput is at least double compared to stock processors.
+Depending on the implementation, throughput is approximately double compared to stock processors.

 Memory use will be approximately two times the XML string size.